Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra

 \subsubsection{Effect of the dimension}

 Table \ref{tab:contCardSizes} presents a comparison of the algorithms for the convex cardinality instances with sizes 400, 800, 1600, and 3200.
 Each row represents the average over five instances, as before, generated with parameters $r=200$, $\alpha=0.1$, and $\Omega=2$.
-Additionally, Figure~\ref{fig:improvement} shows the solution time for each algorithm and the speed-up factor of the simplex QP-based algorithms compared to the barrier algorithm as a function of the dimension ($n$).
+Additionally, Figure~\ref{fig:improvement} shows the solution time for ALG1, ALG2 and MOS as a function of the dimension ($n$).

 { \arraystretch{1.00}

 }